LeoJhonSong/LeoJhonSong.github.io/source/en/_posts/About-My-Custom-Settings-of-My-Next-Theme-Blog-and-Problem-Killing.md

 <!-- More -->

-:warning:the generator named Next in the list is a different thing from the theme of Hexo I use.
+:warning: the generator named Next in the list is a different thing from the theme of Hexo I use.

 > Here I want to share about the problems I meet and my custom settings.